AlbinTouma/portfolio/posts/test.md

 date: '2022-02-02'
 ---

-# Problem.
+# Business Problem.

-As an analyst at Comply Advantage, I would recieve monthly excel sheets from our data vendor that describe their data coverage.
+As an analyst I recieved monthly excel sheets from our data vendor that describe their data coverage.

 It was my job to analyse changes in their coverage.
 It took at least a day to do and worse, I was the only one who knew how.